-Garage Sale Dedication: 229 students collectively volunteered 2,392 hours to the Garage Sale this year.
-Freshman Katie Gorman led this generous large group with 64 total hours, supporting all 6 major events: Clean up, flyers distribution, and the 4 famous consecutive days.
+Garage Sale Dedication: 228 students collectively volunteered 2,915 hours to the Garage Sale this year.
+Sophomore Bridgette LeBoeuf led this generous large group with 57 total hours.

 Diocesan SERVICE awards

-Class of 2016 students Genevieve Wietecha, Michael Diana, Ashley Dalessio and Fiona Bawagan (left to right) were recipients of the Diocese of Metuchen's annual St. Timothy Award.
-Kristen Cummins '16 (second from left) was awarded the Mother Teresa Award.
+Class of 2017 students Maura Sullivan (left), and Bridget Reinhart (right) were recipients of the Diocese of Metuchen's annual St. Timothy Award.
+Ann Brunn (center), also the Class of 2017 was awarded the Mother Teresa Award.
 These awards are given to students from our diocese for actively serving as leaders in their parish/school while setting a positive example for their peers by living Gospel values through spirituality, prayer and service to others.